Azure/Azure-AI-Content-Safety-Private-Preview/Public Preview Doc.md

 ### Call Text API with a sample request

-1. Install [Python](https://pypi.org/) or [Anaconda](https://www.anaconda.com/products/indivNameual#Downloads).
-Anaconda is a package containing many Python packages and allows for an easy start into the world of Python.
 1. Find your Resource Endpoint URL in your Azure Portal in the **Resource Overview** page under the **Endpoint** field.
 1. Substitute the `<Endpoint>` term with your Resource Endpoint URL.
 1. Paste your subscription key into the `Ocp-Apim-Subscription-Key` field.